LA-cmd-prompt/ONTARIO-PHIPA/README.md

 ### Why This Architecture Matters

-Most healthcare apps make a critical mistake: they design the app first, then try to "add privacy" afterward.
-That's backward.

 **MedConnect Ontario starts with PHIPA requirements and builds outward:**

 1. **Consent First** - No PHI collection without explicit patient consent